RaneemAlomair/HomeBakery/README.md

  ## 🚀 Implementation & Methodology

-1. 🎨 Design Phase: Created UI wireframes and planned API endpoints.
+1. Design Phase: Created UI wireframes and planned API endpoints.

-2. 💻 Development Phase: Implemented SwiftUI interfaces and integrated API calls.
+2. Development Phase: Implemented SwiftUI interfaces and integrated API calls.

-3. 🛠 Testing Phase: Used Postman for API validation and tested the app on iOS simulators.
+3. 🛠Testing Phase: Used Postman for API validation and tested the app on iOS simulators.

-4. 📦 Deployment: Optimized for performance and prepared for App Store release.

 ## Join us on the journey to becoming a baking master, one class at a time! 🍩🍓